observeinc/entity-explorer/Readme.md

 ## Install Application

 Observe Entity Explorer can run on Windows, Mac or Linux.
-Compiled are in [Releases](../../releases/latest).
+Binaries are in [Releases](../../releases/latest).

 ### Install on OSX